MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/operations-scheduling.md

 -   **Capacity availability** – Resources that are required for production

 > [Note!]
-When using multi-threaded master planning and Operations scheduling then finiste capacity will not considered.
+When using multi-threaded master planning and Operations scheduling then finite capacity will not considered.

 ## Cancellations
 When you run operations scheduling, you can cancel specific parts of the routing.
 These parts include the queue time, setup time, process time, overlap time, and transport times.